 Who you are in the world has a lot to do with how you show up.

-In 2018 I will be teaching Self Defense as Self Development classes in Braidwood, and the key concept in the way I teach self defense is by focusing on “Who Speaks For You?“
+When I teach Self Defense as Self Development classes in Braidwood, a key concept in the way I teach self defense is by focusing on “Who Speaks For You?“

 Are you typically non-assertive, aggressive or assertive?
 How you show up in any situation will have a lot to do with the way you relate and react, ie. who you speak as in the world.
 Aggressive people appear to attract more physical and argumentative trouble (probably because they are always in the argumentative mode).
 Non-assertive people have a continual pattern of being “walked over” and finding themselves in positions where they are without power.